zarinlo/sample-springboot-api/README.md

     `application-local.yaml` on startup.
 - After you have your environment setup, run the application via the play button in the IDE: [How to run the Springboot App in IntelliJ](https://www.jetbrains.com/help/idea/running-applications.html)

-# Startup Backend via Command Line
+# Run API via Command Line

 - If you don't want to run the application from the IDE, then you can run it from a unix emulator (i.e. Git Bash, Cmder) or Terminal (MacOS).
 - Run the following bash commands in the root directory of this project.